 All truck companies and driver are expected to abide by federal laws as stipulated by the Federal Motor Carrier Safety Administration and state laws as specified by the Connecticut Department of Motor Vehicles, which regulate operating these massive vehicles.

-The two agencies have specific rules and regulation that truckers much meet, including:
+The two agencies have specific rules and regulations that truckers much meet, including:

 - Truck drivers must have proper credentials for CDLs (Commercial Driver Licenses).